aldrinjenson/blog/content/posts/set-up-ssl.md

 sudo certbot --nginx --domain <your.domain.name>
 ```

-Note: If you get the errror: `The requested nginx plugin does not appear to be installed` on running the above command(usually on the first time), just install the cerbot-nginx plugin using the following:
+Note: If you get the error: `The requested nginx plugin does not appear to be installed` on running the above command(usually on the first time), just install the cerbot-nginx plugin using the following:

 ```bash
 sudo apt install python3-certbot-nginx